 Crank Sensor Symptoms #3: Sluggish Or Jerky Acceleration

-Remember the two aspects of the combustion process that relies on input from the crank sensor – the fuel injection, and ignition.
+Remember the two aspects of the combustion process that rely on input from the crank sensor – the fuel injection, and ignition.
 Based on the rotation of the crankshaft, it’ll tell the ECU to calibrate just how much fuel you need.
 On top of that, it can inform the ECU on when’s the best moment to ignite the fuel-air mixture in your car’s combustion chamber.

 If the crankshaft position sensor fails, it’ll provide inaccurate or incomplete signals to the ECU.
 This leads to poor adjustments made by the ECU in regards to the timing of the sparks, and the volume of fuel.